codedpills/techpeeps-blog/src/content/blog/otema-yirenkyi-building-tech-that-sees-people-of-color.md

 ## A roadmap, and a maths reckoning

 For anyone eyeing this field, Otema offered a practical on-ramp.
 Start with a programming language, Python, since it's "becoming the most popular, or it is the most popular" for data work.
 Then learn to use it for data manipulation.
-Lean on free YouTube and online resources, certification courses (she did Microsoft's), Coursera, Udemy, or in-person bootcamps like Code Train, Blossom Academy, or Serenqua.
+Lean on free YouTube and online resources, certification courses (she did Microsoft's), Coursera, Udemy, or in-person bootcamps like Codetrain, Blossom Academy, or Soronko Academy.
 The school route works too, especially at master's level.
 You don't necessarily need a degree to start.

 But here's the line she wanted to set straight.
 There's a popular pitch that you don't need programming or math to do data science.
 Her verdict was blunt: "you need it, you need it bad."
 Data science is "very heavily built on math," and the fundamentals (mathematics, statistics, programming) are what separate okay from excellent.
 You can drag-and-drop your way along for a while, but when you need to explain why a model is misbehaving, "you know the math behind it."